bejelith/docker_entrypoint/README.md

 The environment vars hare composed by a PREFIX which identifies the template the variable is referring to and a POSTFIX which represents the varible inside the template eg.

 To render a template named testfile.config.template containing a variable named ID the corrent ENV variable will need to look like this:
 `testfile_config_ID=1`.
-This is to support multiple templates for a single run, for exaple for Java applications that depend on mulitple `.properties` files (log4j2.properties, server.properties, ...)
+This is to support multiple templates for a single run, for exaple for Java applications that depend on mulitple `.properties` files (log4j2.properties, server.properties, ...), example:
+`docker_entrypoint -template /config/log4j2.properties -template /config/server.properties java -jar ...`

 After the rendering is done the output of `testfile.config.template` will be in `testfile.config`